 They wanted to design a beautiful, high-quality sofa that didn’t cost hundreds of dollars to ship or take months to arrive.
 Eventually, they landed on a modular design.
 This design allows them to send their sturdy pieces in standard boxes for a fraction of the cost.

 Burrow uses high-quality materials meant to last.
-Stephen says that their sofas can last from five to ten years, depending on use, and that many of the materials are recyclable.
+Stephen says their sofas can last from 5 to 10 years, depending on use, and that many of the materials are recyclable.

 Right now, Burrow is developing a recycling program for the foam in their cushions.
 Customers will be able to send back worn-out cushions so that Burrow can recycle them properly.
 Since their sofas are modular, it means that replacing a worn-out piece is easy for their customers.

 Before, it was common to see a massive price difference between sustainable goods and “fast” goods.
 These days, that’s not the case.